nothke/shakedown-docs/modding.md

 Surfaces for splat materials are blended by vertex color.
 All properties are linearily interpolated.
 Right now the surface properties are hardcorded.

-[^1]: Note that number ends with a first non-number character, which also includes `.` so if you put it at the end, then a blender copy will make it a `mvbl_m=100.002`, meaning the mass will be `100.002`, so prefer not putting the tag at the end of the name.
+[^1]: Note that number ends with a first non-number character, which also includes `.`.
+So if the number is at the end of the objects name, copying the object in blender makes it a `mvbl_m=100.001`, meaning the mass will be `100.001`, so prefer not putting the tag at the end of the name.
-[^2]: You can also override the starting position without changing the map in config by setting `overrideStartingPosition = 1` and providing position and rotation.
+[^2]: You can also override the starting position without changing the map model in config by setting `overrideStartingPosition = 1` and providing position and rotation.
+But the override is mostly used for testing and it is recommended to use the model-embedded `strt` object instead.
 [^3]: You should put the `strt` object a little above the track because the car is centered around its center of mass.
-Putting the car too high will however make it "drop" at start
+Putting the `strt` object too high will however make it "drop" at start.